Ettore Bastianini: Career as a baritone

+Ettore Bastianini as Renato in Un ballo in maschera, Teatro Comunale, Florence, 1950s.

 Triumph on the international stage: 1952–1957

 Bastianini made his debut as a baritone on 17 January 1952, in Siena, as Giorgio Germont in Verdi's La traviata.
 His performance was not well received, and he left the stage again for a brief period of intense vocal exercise to secure the top of his voice.
 Upon his return just weeks later, he sang Rigoletto in Siena with success.
 This was followed by Amonasro in Pescara and a return to the role of Germont in Bologna, with Virginia Zeani as Violetta.
 He also gave several performances at the Maggio Musicale Fiorentino, including both Count Tomsky (spring 1952) and Prince Yeletsky (spring 1954) in Tchaikovsky's The Queen of Spades, Prince Andrei Bolkonsky in Prokofiev's War and Peace (spring 1953), and the title role in Tchaikovsky's Mazeppa (1954).

 In 1953, Bastianini performed opposite Maria Callas in the first of many pairings with her, as Enrico Ashton in Lucia di Lammermoor at the Teatro Comunale Florence.
 That same year he sang the role of Carlo Gérard in Umberto Giordano's Andrea Chénier for the first time at the Teatro Regio di Torino.
 He made his Metropolitan Opera debut as Germont on 5 December 1953, opposite Licia Albanese as Violetta and Richard Tucker as Alfredo.
 The following January, he sang Enrico to Lily Pons's Lucia and Jan Peerce's Edgardo at the Met.
 On 10 May 1954 he made his debut as a baritone at La Scala, in the title role of Tchaikovsky's Eugene Onegin, with Renata Tebaldi as Tatyana.

 In fall 1954, Bastianini joined the roster of the Metropolitan Opera and sang there regularly through May 1957.
 His roles at the Met during this time included Amonasro in Aida, Carlo Gérard, Conte di Luna in Il trovatore, Enrico, Germont, Marcello in La bohème, Escamillo in Carmen, Rodrigo in Don Carlo and the title role in Rigoletto.
 He later returned to the Met in spring 1960 in several roles, including Don Carlo di Vargas in La forza del destino (which he had recorded superbly under Molinari-Pradelli in 1956 for Decca Records, followed a few years later by an electrifying portrayal of the villain Barnaba in La Gioconda under Gavazzeni on the same label).
 He returned to the Met again in January 1965, where he spent most of that year singing in several of his prior roles with the company and portraying Scarpia in Tosca.
 His 87th and final performance at the Met was as Rodrigo on 11 December 1965.
 It was also, coincidentally, the last performance of his career.